Mahmoud-Amin-de/MathGame/README.md

 Open a Pull Request

-## License
+License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Author
+Author
-Mahmoud Amin
+Your Name

-GitHub: @Mahmoud-Amin-de
+GitHub: @YOUR_USERNAME

-### Attribution
+Attribution
 *Game concept inspired by "Algorithms & Problem-Solving Level 2 Course" by Dr. Mohammed Abu-Hadhoud/Programming Advices.
-Code implementation, structure, and additional features developed from scratch by Mahmoud Amin.*
+Code implementation, structure, and additional features developed from scratch by Your Name.*

 This project demonstrates fundamental C++ concepts including functions, data structures, control flow, and user interaction handling.